internet4000/radio4000/README.md

 npm install; bower install
 ```

-## Watching, building and testing
+## Watching and testing

 - `ember s`  (short for `ember serve`, opens a dev server at 0.0.0.0:4000)
 - `ember test`

+Also see http://www.ember-cli.com/

+## Building and deploying

+First build it:

 - `ember build` (build will still include logs, warnings etc. for testing)
 - `ember build --environment=production` (hard to debug, only use this when it's ready for deploy)

-Also see http://www.ember-cli.com/

-## Deploying

-You can only deploy if your SSH key is set up on the server.
-If it is, use:
+Then deploy:

 `ember build --environment=production
 `gulp deploy-dev` (dev.radio4000.com)